ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step2.md

 to get all the information available about particular Image Stream Tag.

-# How do I add more tags to the current Image Stream?
+# How do I add more tags to the current Image Stream

 To add a latest tag that points to one of the existing tags, you can use the oc tag command:

 `oc tag sample:latest sample:test`{{execute}}